 Go Back to Hotel and Swim

-Between 1 pm and 4 pm is the hottest time of the day.
+Did you know that between 1 pm and 4 pm is the hottest time of the day.
 Instead of sweating waiting in line at a park, head back to your hotel and have a swim.
 Just make sure to bring along sunscreen and a hat with you.

 All Disney quick service spots will give you a cup of ice water for free.
 My husband and I aren’t crazy about the tap water here in Florida though.
 In preparation for our treks to the park, we have become fond of filling up a vacuumed insulated water bottle and bringing it in with each of us.
-We also will pack a cooler of Powerade and water bottles so we have something cold when we get back to our car from a long hot day in the Disney parks.
+We also will pack a cooler of Powerade and water bottles for our car so we have something cold when we get back to our car from a long hot day in the Disney parks.

 Instead of splurging on the high-priced Swell brand water bottles, we find these generic version off Amazon work just as good!
 They have loads of patterns so you can have just as much flair as the Swell options.